Anadea/anadea_blog/content/posts/top-ai-agent-development-companies/index.md

 Today, the company builds custom AI agents that automate multi-step workflows, process large volumes of structured and unstructured data, support compliance teams, and assist with decision-making.
 These solutions are used in banking, wealth management, payments, and sustainability-focused organizations.
 S-PRO has delivered 50+ AI and data projects, including agents for document processing, KYC operations, investment research, and transaction monitoring.

 S-PRO works with clients such as IUCN, Amina Bank, Hyposwiss, Sygnum, Treezor, Stableton, EarlyBird, Muuvs, TravelPlan Booker, and JobDone.
-Much of <a href="https://s-pro.io/works" target="_blank">S-PRO's portfolio</a> comes from fintech, where it has experience building secure systems that meet strict regulatory standards.
+Much of [S-PRO's portfolio](https://s-pro.io/works) comes from fintech, where it has experience building secure systems that meet strict regulatory standards.
 S-PRO is ISO 27001 and ISO 27701 certified and supports cloud, hybrid, and private deployments.

 ### Cognizant